FormidableLabs/radium/docs/guides/README.md

 Radium supports styling for three browser states that are targeted with pseudo-selectors in normal CSS: `:hover`, `:focus`, and `:active`.

-To add styles for these states, add a special key to your style object with the additional rules:
+To add styles for these states, add a special key to your style object with the additional rules.
+Additionally, you will need to add a unique `key` prop to the elements that take these styles:

 ```jsx
 var styles = {